EnterpriseDB/tpa/docs/tpaexec-provision.md

 initials, or "Firstname Lastname", or anything else to uniquely identify a person.

-Any other options you specify are passed on to ansible.
+Any other options you specify are passed on to Ansible.

 ## Accessing the instances

-After provisioning completes, you should be able to ssh to the instances (after a brief delay to allow the instances to boot up and install their ssh host keys).
+After provisioning completes, you should be able to SSH to the instances (after a brief delay to allow the instances to boot up and install their SSH host keys).
 As shown in the output above, tpaexec will generate an ssh_config file for you to use.

 ```bash